-Containerisation is widely adopted as a technology to capture computing environments around computational workflows in general (Boettiger, 2015), but also more specifically for academic papers (Liu and Salganik, 2019) and for research infrastructures (Konkol et al., 2020).
-The common drivers behind using containers are the need to capture data, code, and the computational environment ideally in an automated fashion, portability, e.g., between researcher's computers and cloud infrastructures, and ease of use, i.e., abstracting away the complexities of managing the environment from researchers.
-Workflow tools can automate the process to capture experimental details required for reproducibility (Davison et al., 2014; Wolstencroft et al., 2013), but they are not directly connected with scholarly review and publishing procedures.
+Containerisation is widely adopted as a technology to capture general computing environments around computational workflows (Boettiger, 2015), but it can also be used more specifically for academic papers (Liu and Salganik, 2019) and for research infrastructures (Konkol et al., 2020).
+The common drivers behind using containers are the need to capture data, code, and the computational environment, ideally in an automated fashion; portability, e.g., between researchers' computers and cloud infrastructures; and ease of use, i.e., abstracting away the complexities of managing the environment, enabling use by researchers.
+Workflow tools can automate the process of capturing experimental details required for reproducibility (Davison et al., 2014; Wolstencroft et al., 2013), but they are not directly connected with scholarly review and publishing procedures.

-The approaches to capture environments are manifold, and once the respective package exists, portability is given.
-However, the approaches do vary considerable in their usability and accessibility.
+The approaches available for capturing environments are manifold, and once the respective package exists, portability is a given.
+However, the approaches do vary considerably in their usability and accessibility.

-Binder (Project Jupyter et al., 2018) uses common configuration and dependency management files from different programming languages as part of its Reproducible Execution Environment Specification (REES) specification1.
-The user cannot access the created container specification or image, instead the project promises to consistently create images that remain similar enough over time.
-In the Whole Tale project a related underlying technology is used to create and share reproducible computational research (Chard et al., 2019).
-The project provides a multi-user platform, which goes well beyond o2r's scope, and uses references to code and data, but core steps are very similar to the ERS, e.g., publishing a tale to repositories and interactive examination for reproduction and verification.
+One approach, Binder (Project Jupyter et al., 2018), uses common configuration and dependency management files from different programming languages as part of its Reproducible Execution Environment Specification (REES) specification1.
+The user cannot access the created container specification or image; instead, the project promises to consistently create images that remain similar enough over time.
+In the Whole Tale project, a related underlying technology is used to create and share reproducible computational research (Chard et al., 2019).
+The project provides a multi-user platform, which goes well beyond o2r's scope and uses references to code and data, but core steps are very similar to the ERS, e.g., publishing a tale to repositories and allowing for interactive examination for reproduction and verification.
 Tales are published in a format extending DataONE Data Packages (Mecum et al., 2018), which rely on BagIt for serialisation.